kmkouokam/terraform-aws-modules-VPC-MySql_ActiveMQ-Elasticached-Beanstalk/README.md

 Edit bastion security group to add SSH rule from MyIP

-Important: The network should have been created already, beacuse you need to refer this data.terraform_remote_state.vpc in your bastion main.tf code file
+Important: The network should have been created already because you need to refer to this data.terraform_remote_state.vpc block in your bastion main.tf code file